 Exploring Ape Cave

-The Longest Lava Tube in the United States of America
+The Third Longest Lava Tube in North America

 A 13,042' long lava tube lies beneath the Gifford Pinchot National Forest, south of Mt.
 Saint Helens.
 It was created by a rare eruption that sent fluid basaltic lava flowing down the southern flank of the volcano for months, if not a year.
 The top of this lava flow hardened, forming the ground today that rests atop the cave, while the lava was free to remain flowing under it.
-This is the third longest lava tube in North America, and the longest in the country, which was created during an eruption roughly 2,000 years ago.
+This is the third longest lava tube in North America and was created during an eruption roughly 2,000 years ago.
 The named Ape Cave, which also goes by Ape Caves, is a popular attraction with visitors filling both parking lots during the summer weekends.

 The Apes That Once Explored This Cave